alphagov/pay-tech-docs/source/documentation/05-self-service-payments.md

 ### Reference number and confirmation

-Your users will receive a reference number and confirmation email when they use a self-service payment link.
+Your users will receive a reference number and confirmation email when they use a payment link.
 You can find the reference number on the [Transactions page](https://selfservice.payments.service.gov.uk/transactions).
 You will not receive a transaction reference number by default, unless you tell your users to send them to you.

-GOV.UK Pay creates and hosts the self-service payment confirmation page.
+GOV.UK Pay creates and hosts the payment confirmation page.